Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs: Abstract

 \section{Abstract}

-We prove that if $G$ fibres algebraically and is part of a $\mathrm{PD}^3$-pair, then $G$ is the fundamental group of a fibred compact aspherical 3-manifold.
-This yields a new, homological proof of a classical theorem of Stallings: if $G = \pi_1(M^3)$ is the fundamental group of a compact irreducible 3-manifold $M^3$ and $\phi \colon G \to \Z$ is a surjective homomorphism with finitely generated kernel, then $\phi$ is induced by a topological fibration of $M^3$ over the circle.
+We give a relatively self-contained proof that if a group $G$ fibres algebraically and is part of a $\mathrm{PD}^3$-pair, then $G$ is the fundamental group of a fibred compact aspherical 3-manifold.
+This yields a homological proof of a classical theorem of Stallings: if $G = \pi_1(M^3)$ is the fundamental group of a compact irreducible 3-manifold $M^3$ and $\phi \colon G \to \Z$ is a surjective homomorphism with finitely generated kernel, then $\phi$ is induced by a topological fibration of $M^3$ over the circle.

 In this note we present a homological proof of the following result, which was proved by Stallings \cite{Stallings1962} in the case when $M^3$ is a compact irreducible manifold and the kernel $K$ is not isomorphic to $\Z/2\Z$.